Skip to Content

 Fully Developed Disability Claims

-The next fasted option is the Fully Developed Disability Claims (FDDC) program.
+The next fastest option is the Fully Developed Disability Claims (FDDC) program.

 The primary difference between the FDDC program and filing a standard claim is the Veteran must provide all evidence upfront and certify there's no additional evidence needed to make a claim decision.